 Disease transmission via aerosol Waterborne diseases can travel through the air infecting nearby tanks?
 Yeah, I didn't believe it at first either.
 I first heard of aerosol transmission from "billsreef," a highly respected Marine Biologist who posts on Reef Central.
 He had this to say: This got me thinking.
 From my own experience and that of others, I've experienced cases where a display tank (DT) inexplicably got ich.
 In each case, there was a quarantine tank (QT) in close proximity to the DT.
 Further research on the matter turned up this study (Roberts-Thompson et al 2006): Aerosol dispersal of the fish pathogen, Amyloodinium ocellatum The abstract of which is as follows: Conclusions: Amyloodinium's (aka Marine Velvet disease) dinospore stage is similar in nature to the "free swimming" stage of other external parasites.
 Cryptocaryon irritans (aka Marine Ich) has a theront stage, for example.
 Therefore, it is logical to conclude that these are transmissible via aerosol as well.
-The study found that dinospores could travel in aerosol droplets up to 3 meters (or 9.84 feet) with dynamic systems.
-Well, any aquarium with flow/bubbles breaking the surface can be considered "dynamic."
+The study found that dinospores could travel in aerosol droplets up to 3 meters (or 9.84 feet) with dynamic airflow.
+Well, any room with an air vent or fan running can be considered "dynamic".
 So in light of this, I feel it is advisable to house your QT at least 10 feet away from the DT.
-This also applies to any other two tanks that you want to ensure no cross contamination can occur between them.
-It is well established that "anything wet" such as hands, feeding apparatus, etc. can cross contaminate diseases & medication from one tank to another.
+This also applies to any two tanks that you want to ensure no cross contamination occurs.
+Now the study did show that aerosol transmission was only possible up to 440 mm (about 18 inches) in a room with no airflow.
+However, if you decide to "chance it" I would go so far as closing off all HVAC ducts to the room, which might make room temperature unstable.
+It is well established that "anything wet" such as hands, equipment, feeding apparatus, etc. can cross contaminate diseases & medication from one tank to another.
 Now we know that aerosol droplets can do the same.
 I think it is also very possible for medications in the water to be transmissible via aerosol droplets.
 No one wants copper in their reef tank!